zer0cache/matic-docs/docs/develop/plasma-using-metamask.md

 ### Process Exit

 The exit process takes place on the root chain and upon confirmation on the root chain, equivalent amount of tokens burnt on child chain are released to the users account.
 Make sure the root chain network is selected in Metamask.
-This function can be called only after the 7 day challenge period(~5 mins on testnet)
+This function can be called only after the challenge period (about 1 second)

 ```js
 await matic